OWASP/owasp-mastg/CONTRIBUTING.md

     upstream git@github.com:OWASP/owasp-mstg.git (push)
     ```

-    See also the GitHub documentation on [Configuring a remote for a fork](https://help.github.com/en/articles/configuring-a-remote-for-a-fork "Configuring a remote for a fork").
+    See also the GitHub documentation on "[Configuring a remote for a fork](https://help.github.com/en/articles/configuring-a-remote-for-a-fork "Configuring a remote for a fork")".
 5. Choose what to work on, based on any of the outstanding [issues](https://github.com/OWASP/owasp-mstg/issues "MSTG Issues").
 6. Create a branch so that you can cleanly work on the chosen issue: `git checkout -b FixingIssue66`
 7. Open your favorite editor and start making modifications.
 We recommend using the free [Visual Studio Code editor](https://code.visualstudio.com "Visual Studio Code") as it can make use of the code linting that is part of the repository through the [MarkdownLint plugin](https://github.com/DavidAnson/vscode-markdownlint#install "MarkdownLint plugin").
 The code linter can help you when you make mistakes against our [style guide](https://github.com/OWASP/owasp-mstg/blob/master/style_guide.md "MSTG Style Guide"), but be sure to read the style guide yourself, as the code linter will only detect a part of it.